 If students can’t be placed into college-level English or Mathematics using high school record, SAT scores, or previous college courses, then it’s likely placement testing will be required.
 Placement testing information can be found here.

-Your next step is to connect with your Success Navigator.
-Your navigator is your personal NCC advisor who will work with you to identify your career interests and develop an academic plan to earn your degree in the fastest, most affordable route possible.
+Your next step is to connect with your Academic Advisor.
+Your personal NCC advisor will work with you to identify your career interests and develop an academic plan to earn your degree in the fastest, most affordable route possible.
 They'll also help you select classes, and connect you with resources and student organizations to provide a more all-inclusive, rewarding experience while you’re here.
-Click here for a demonstration on how to find your assigned Advisor/Navigator in Workday.
-To get the most of your appointment with your Navigator, we strongly recommend that you complete the online Admitted Student Information Session and the Starfish Intake (My Logins > Student Logins > Starfish > Click on 3 lines at top left > Intake)
+Click here for a demonstration on how to find your assigned Advisor in Workday.
+To get the most of your appointment with your Academic Advisor, we strongly recommend that you complete the online Admitted Student Information Session and the Starfish Intake (My Logins > Student Logins > Starfish > Click on 3 lines at top left > Intake)

 7. Register for Classes

-After working with your Success Navigator to select your classes, it's time to register in your Workday Student Portal.
+After working with your Academic Advisor to select your classes, it's time to register in your Workday Student Portal.
 Check out this short video if you need help getting started.
-If you haven't talked to your Success Navigator or advisor about which classes to take, we encourage you to do that prior to registering or join us during walk-in advising hours.
+If you haven't talked to your Academic Advisor about which classes to take, we encourage you to do that prior to registering or join us during walk-in advising hours.

 To view our New Student Checklist in Spanish, click here.